 - Intrauterine Device/System (IUD/IUS)

-- An intrauterine device or system (IUD/S) is a type of birth control that is one of the most effective, long lasting and reversible.
-It’s a little t-shaped device that is either hormonal or wrapped in copper, that is inserted into the uterus.
+- An intrauterine device or system (IUD/S) is a tiny device that’s put into the uterus to prevent pregnancy.
+It’s long-term, reversible, and one of the most effective birth control methods.
+It’s a little t-shaped device that is either hormonal or wrapped in copper.
+Both copper IUDs and hormonal IUDs prevent pregnancy by changing the way sperm moves so they can’t get to an egg.
+If sperm can’t make it to an egg, pregnancy can’t happen.
 Sperm basically don’t like the copper and so can’t fertilize an egg, and the hormonal IUS thickens the cervical mucus (blocking the sperm) and prevents ovulation (no egg = no pregnancy).
-IUD/S can last between 2.5-5 years, depending on the type.
+Depending on the type, IUD/S can last up to 5 years.

 How they are used: An IUD or IUS is inserted into the uterus by a health care provider.
 For the first few months it’s recommended that you check the strings (attached to the bottom of the IUD/S that help with removal later) to make sure the IUD/S is still in place.

 Other things to consider: There is a higher upfront cost to IUD/S, but they last longer than most other types of birth control.
-Common side effects with IUD/S can be changes in menstrual flow (possibly heavier with a copper IUD, lighter with a hormonal IUS), spotting in between periods.
+Family health plans, social assistance programs and Treaty status can help cover the cost, but this may mean bringing parents/caregivers into the conversation.
+Women’s Health Clinic in downtown Winnipeg has a program that helps people access an IUD/S at a significantly reduced cost.
+Common side effects with IUD/S can be changes in menstrual flow (possibly heavier with a copper IUD, lighter with a hormonal IUS) and spotting in between periods.
 Some people may feel more pelvic pain.

 - Emergency Contraception

 How it’s used: What can you do if you want to prevent a pregnancy after sex has happened?
 ECP or emergency contraception is birth control that you can take after unprotected sex.
 You might have heard it called Plan B or the “morning after pill.”
-If you are worried you might be pregnant, you can use ECP.
+If you’ve recently had penis-vagina sex and are worried you might get pregnant, you can use ECP.

-Plan B is also available at a pharmacy without a prescription, but costs anywhere from $25 (Superstore) to $42 (Shoppers).
+Plan B is also available at a pharmacy without a prescription, but costs anywhere from $25 to $50 depending on the store.
 Some clinics will give out advance prescriptions of Plan B if you ask for it (Klinic does).
 If you need ECP and have no money, you can call ahead to a teen clinic, let them know that you need ECP, and then go there and get it at a discount or even for free.

 Other things to consider: Plan B is less effective if you weigh 165 lbs (75 kg) or more and may not be effective in people weighing more than 176 lbs (80 kg).
 If your weight is 165 lbs (75 kg) or more talk with a healthcare provider about your options.
 Some people might feel nauseous after taking ECP because of the high hormone dose, some people don’t notice any side effects.
 ECP can stop or slow down ovulation or interferes with fertilization.
 If someone is already pregnant, ECP will not harm the pregnancy.